DN-DETR: Accelerate DETR Training by Introducing Query DeNoising: Related Work

-Classical CNN-based detectors can be divided into $2$ categories, one-stage and two-stage methods.
-Two-stage methods ~\cite{girshick2014rich,gao2021fast} first generate some region proposals and then decide whether each region contains an object and do bounding box regression to get a refined box.
-Ren \etal ~\cite{ren2015faster} proposed an end-to-end method which utilizes a Region Proposal Network to predict anchor boxes.
-In contrast to two-stage methods, one-stage methods ~\cite{redmon2016yolo9000,redmon2018yolov3} directly predict the offset of real boxes relative to anchor boxes.
-Overall, they are all anchor-based methods.
+Most modern object detection models are based on convolutional networks, which have achieved significant success in recent years.
+Classical CNN-based detectors can be divided into $2$ categories, one-stage, and two-stage methods.
+Two-stage methods like HTC~\cite{chen2019hybrid} and Fast R-CNN~\cite{gao2021fast} first generate some region proposals and then decide whether each region contains an object and do bounding box regression to get a refined box.
+Ren \etal ~\cite{ren2015faster} proposed an end-to-end method that utilizes a Region Proposal Network to predict anchor boxes.
+In contrast to two-stage methods, one-stage methods, including YOLO900~\cite{redmon2016yolo9000} and YOLOv3~\cite{redmon2018yolov3} directly predict the offset of real boxes relative to anchor boxes.

+Though these methods achieve top performance on many datasets, they are sensitive to the way how anchors are generated.
+In addition, they require some hand-crafted components like non-maximum suppression (NMS) and label assignment rules.
+Therefore, they suffer from these drawbacks and can not be end-to-end optimized.